pimcore/pimcore/docs/Development_Documentation/02_MVC/02_Template/README.md

 </body>
 </html>
 ```

-#### Pimcore specialities
+#### Pimcore Specialities
-Pimcore provides a few specialities to make templates even more prowerful.
+Pimcore provides a few special functionalities to make templates even more powerful.
 These are explained in following sub chapters:
 * [Layouts](./00_Layouts.md) - Use layouts to define everything that repeats on a page.
 * [View Helpers](./02_View_Helpers.md) - Use view helpers for things like includes, translations, cache, glossary, etc.
 * [Thumbnails](./04_Thumbnails.md) - Learn how to include images into templates with using Thumbnails.